The formal decision making process of a Council occurs via council meetings, which councillors are required to attend.

-The Chief Executive Officer and members of the City's Executive Leadership Team also attend the meetings to provide information or advice when called upon by the Mayor.
+The Chief Executive Officer (CEO) and members of our Executive Leadership Team (ELT) also attend the meetings to provide information or advice when called upon by the Mayor.

 These regular meetings of Council are generally held on the fourth Tuesday of each month except in January and December.
 The January meeting is generally held on the last Tuesday of that month.

 Meetings are generally held at City Hall with four off-site meetings planned for 2023.

 The date, time and location of meetings are advertised through the City News page in local papers.

 Meetings are open to the public unless Council makes a resolution to close the meeting.

 The Governance rules define how Council meetings are conducted.
 The following are the key requirements:

 A quorum is established when at least a majority of councillors are present.